alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 APHA will contact you within 15 working days of receiving your application.

-##If you need help

-You can talk to your vet or [contact APHA](www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening).

 ##Circuses

 Within the EU, you must register the circus and its animals if you take them outside the UK.
 As well as mammals, the rules also apply to any birds, bees, salmon or trout kept for exhibition or entertainment.